levflevine/Pewlett-Hackard-Analysis/README.md

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 There are very few qualified retirement-ready employees to mentor the next generation: only **1,549 potential mentors** for the **90,398 roles** that need to be hired and mentored.
+The companhy needs to urgently consider other employee groups (potentially younger employees) for mentorship roles, engage external consultants, and/or start outsourcing some of the jobs.

 The breakdown of mentors and retirees by Department is presented in the table below.
 The source code of the query is [here](Queries/Deliverable_3.sql)